-Mention health check-up and an expensive bill would come to mind.
-As a healthy individual, it could be tempting to brush away the need for a regular health check-up.
+Mention health check-up, and what comes to mind are expensive bills and time-consuming scheduling.
+As a healthy (and busy) individual, it is more than tempting to brush away the need for a regular health check-up.

 However, prevention is better than cure.
 Many chronic illnesses are unassuming in the early stages.
-Regular check-ups could help to identify those symptoms from the onset.
-Early detection would allow for better and cheaper treatment with a higher chance of recovery.
+Regular check-ups can help identify symptoms from the onset.
+Early detection allows for better management and possibly less costly and invasive treatments, with a higher chance of recovery.

-These subsidised screenings are carried out at Community Health Assist Scheme (CHAS) clinics.
-These approved CHAS clinics include common medical groups such as Raffles Medical and Silver Cross.
+The subsidised screenings are carried out at Community Health Assist Scheme (CHAS) GP clinics.
+Approved CHAS GP clinics include common medical groups such as Raffles Medical, Silver Cross and Healthway Medical.

 Read Also: Complete Guide To Healthcare Financing In Singapore